davidenunes/jnetwork/README.md

 refer the same object.

 ## Licence
- JNetworkX
+ JNetwork

  * Copyright (C) 2013 Davide Nunes
  * Authors : Davide Nunes http://davidenunes.com

- The JNetworkX library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ The JNetwork library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- The JNetworkX library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ The JNetwork library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with the JNetworkX library.
+ You should have received a copy of the GNU General Public License along with the JNetwork library.
  If not, see [GPL 3.0](http://www.gnu.org/licenses/gpl.html).